Beekeeping Program

 Classes will be held at the Georgia Street Community Collective, 8902 Vinton St.

-• The total cost for the course is $65. payments can be made by check or paypal.
-Persons who wish to withdraw from the class will receive a full refund if notification is sent by 5PM on April 19th.
+The total cost for the course is $65.
+Payments can be made by check or paypal once you have been accepted into the class.
+Persons who wish to withdraw from the class will receive a full refund if notification is sent by 5PM on April 17th.

 Sweet on Detroit Beekeeping Club